voblarulit/project1/README.md

 **Notes**

-Fast-Execution-Scripts are pulled from github and staged using the 'Invoke-Expession' command.
+Fast-Execution-Scripts and GUI-Tools are pulled from github and staged using the 'Invoke-Expession' command.

-All other scripts were designed to avoid downloading external scripts or programs.
+Most other scripts were designed to avoid downloading external scripts or programs.